Go to the Beginning of This Section: Intelligent Design Theory of Hot Sun, Stars and Planets in View of Near-Absolute Zero Space Temperature

 Each galaxy has arms or spokes radiating out from a bright globe-shaped center filled with stars.
 The arms form a number 6 with the center.
 The spiral shape is duplicated throughout nature, from sea shells and snails to the bumps on pineapples, to the bark on palm trees.

-The first galaxy shown is rotating counterclockwise.
-The hurricane shown is also rotating counterclockwise, but its arms are spiraling in the opposite direction.
+The first galaxy shown is rotating counterclockwise from Earth's perspective.
+The hurricane shown is also rotating counterclockwise.
 The second galaxy shown is rotating clockwise.
-Spiral galaxies have an intense amount of energy accumulated in the center with a low energy core that scientists call a black hole in the very center, too small to be seen in these pictures.
+Spiral galaxies have an intense amount of energy accumulated in the center with a low energy core that scientists call a black hole in the very center, but not seen in these pictures.
 The hurricane has a low energy core at its "eye."
 When Nicola Tesla built a mechanical replica of a galaxy, if he rotated his pump shaped like the first galaxy clockwise, it became an air compressor, sucking air from the atmosphere, and exhausting it through a vent at the center.
 If he rotated it counterclockwise as shown in the first galaxy picture, it became a vacuum pump, sucking air into the vent at the center.
 It can also be used as a liquid pump.
 When the pump rotates clockwise, the centrifugal force is greater at the outer diameter; the air, liquid or gas at the outer diameter has higher velocity, higher pressure than the center.
-So-called antimatter and black holes are the probably the same as we find in a hurricane.
+So-called antimatter and black holes are probably the same as we find in a hurricane.
 When the hurricane rotates counterclockwise, the air at the outside diameter is moving faster than the air in the center.
 It has high pressure, while the inside has a low pressure.
 This is the reason hurricanes and galaxies have a hole at the center.
 If Tesla’s pump is used as a compressor, the air or gas coming out the center can be used as either a refrigerator or an air conditioner.
 The Tesla air compressor and water pump also used Intelligent Design theory of galaxies, using water or air to turn a turbine to generate electricity.

 It appears that galaxies are efficient energy converters.
 Since they exist in empty space, they have no rotational friction.
 Yet they may be sucking up gases and matter from inner space and taking it to the outside through a powerful energy transfer process.
 The bright areas in the middle are most likely ionized gas.